 What's the annual allowance?

 The annual allowance is the amount of pension contributions you can make each year that will receive tax relief.
-It's based on your earnings for the year, and for 2016/17 onwards is capped at £40,000.
-There will normally be a tax charge to pay if you contribute more than this amount.
+From 2016/17 onwards this has been capped at £40,000 and includes all contributions made by you, your employer or any third party across all pensions you have.
+There may be a tax charge to pay if the total contributions exceed this amount.

 The value of any tax relief depends on your individual circumstances.
 This information is based on our understanding of current, taxation law and HMRC practice, which may change.